American urban history: Skyscrapers and apartment buildings

-In Chicago and New York, new inventions facilitated the emergence of the skyscraper in the 1880s—it was a characteristic American style that was not widely copied around the world until the late 20th century.
-Construction required several major innovations, the elevator, and the steel beam.
+In Chicago and New York, inventions facilitated the emergence of the skyscraper in the 1880s—it was a characteristic American style that was not widely copied around the world until the late 20th century.
+Construction required several major innovations, including the elevator and the steel beam.
 The steel skeleton, developed in the 1880s, replaced the heavy brick walls that were limited to 15 or so stories in height.
 The skyscraper also required a complex internal structure to solve difficult issues of ventilation, steam heat, gas lighting (and later electricity), and plumbing.
-Urban housing involved a wide variety of styles, but most of the attention focused on the tenement house for the working class, and the apartment building for the middle class.
+Urban housing involved a wide variety of styles, but most of the attention focused on the tenement house for the working class and the apartment building for the middle class.

 The apartment building came first, as middle-class professionals, businessmen, and white-collar workers realized they did not need and could scarcely afford single-family dwellings of the type that low land costs in the towns permitted.
 Boarding houses were inappropriate for family; hotel suites were too expensive.
 In smaller cities, there were many apartments over stores and shops, usually occupied by proprietors of small local businesses.
-The residents paid rent, and did not own their apartments until the emergence of cooperatives in New York City in the 20th century, and condominiums around the country after World War II.
+The residents paid rent and did not own their apartments until the emergence of cooperatives in New York City in the 20th century and condominiums around the country after World War II.
 Turnover was very high, and there was seldom was a sense of neighborhood community.

 Starting with the Stuyvesant luxury apartment house that opened in New York in 1869, and The Dakota in 1884, affluent tenants discovered that full-time staff handled the upkeep and maintenance, as well as security.
 The less-lavish middle-class apartment buildings provided gas lighting, elevators, good plumbing, central heating, and maintenance men on call.
-Boston contractors build 16,000 "Triple-Deckers" Between 1870 and 1920.
-They were modern well-equipped buildings with a single large apartments on each floor.
-Chicago built thousands of apartment buildings, with the upscale ones close to the lake, where it was warmer in the winter and cooler in the summer.
+Boston contractors built 16,000 "Triple-Deckers" Between 1870 and 1920.
+They were modern well-equipped buildings with a single large apartment on each floor.
+Chicago built thousands of apartment buildings, with the upscale ones close to Lake Michigan, where it was warmer in the winter and cooler in the summer.
 In every city, apartment buildings were built along the paths of the street railways, for the middle-class tenants rode the streetcar to work, while the working class saved a nickel each way and walked.

 The working class crowded into tenement houses, with far fewer features and amenities.
-They were cheap and easy to build, and filled up almost the entire lot.
+They were cheap and easy to build, and they filled up almost the entire lot.
 There were typically five story walk-ups, with four separate apartments on each floor.
 There was minimal air circulation and sunlight.
 Until the reforms of 1879, New York tenements lacked running water or indoor toilets.
 Garbage pickup was erratic until late in the 19th century.
 Rents were cheap for those who could endure the dust, clutter, smells and noises; the only cheaper alternatives were squalid basement rooms in older buildings.
 Most of the tenements survived until the urban renewal movement of the 1950s.